 A strong record of original research as evidenced by peer-reviewed publications.

-Experience in grant writing, teaching in biochemistry or related fields, and mentoring students.
+Experience teaching in biochemistry or related fields, and mentoring students.

 Excellent communication skills.